FATF AML Deficiency List

 Puerto Rico falls within the jurisdiction of the USA with regard to the Mutual Evaluation Report.

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in the USA was undertaken by the Financial Action Task Force (FATF) in 2016.
-According to that Evaluation, the USA was deemed Compliant for 9 and Largely Compliant for 21 of the FATF 40 Recommendations.
+The latest follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in the USA was undertaken by in 2020.
+According to that Evaluation, the USA was deemed Compliant for 9 and Largely Compliant for 22 of the FATF 40 Recommendations.
 It was also deemed Highly Effective for 4 and Substantially Effective for 4 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 There are no international sanctions currently in force against this country.